Viasat Internet in Georgia at a Glance

 Viasat provides near-100% coverage across Georgia through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Georgia that has a clear view of the southern sky.
 This includes the rural Black Belt counties, central Georgia's agricultural areas, and small towns in the Coastal Plain, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

-For Georgia specifically, satellite coverage is particularly beneficial given the state's Blue Ridge Mountains in the north to the Coastal Plain and barrier islands in the south.
-Homes in the rural Black Belt counties, central Georgia's agricultural areas, and small towns in the Coastal Plain that have waited years for cable or fiber can get connected immediately with Viasat.
+For Georgia specifically, satellite coverage is particularly beneficial given the state's Blue Ridge Mountains in the north to the Coastal Plain.
+Barrier islands in the south.
+Homes in the rural Black Belt counties, central Georgia's agricultural areas.
+Small towns in the Coastal Plain that have waited years for cable or fiber can get connected immediately with Viasat.
 From the mountains of Dahlonega to the marshes of the Golden Isles, Georgia residents can stream and work remotely with Viasat.

 Viasat Georgia FAQ